 Drive the vehicle around for a while

-You should try driving for a short while to check if the noises stop if they started after you had the car parked for a while.
+You should try driving for a short while to check if the noises stop or if they started after you had the car parked for a while.
 The same remains true if the car was simply parked under a roof.
-Sometimes all that is required to remove the moisture is to brake.
+Sometimes all that is required to remove the moisture is to break.
 If there is contamination or dirt instead, a little braking should help enhance the condition of the pads.

 Inspect the entire system